 Alexander Berggruen is pleased to present Yuri Yuan: Dark Dreams.
-This exhibition will open Wednesday, September 7, 2022 with a 5-7 pm reception at the gallery (1018 Madison Avenue, Floor 3, New York, NY).
+This exhibition opened Wednesday, September 7, 2022 with a 5-7 pm reception at the gallery (1018 Madison Avenue, Floor 3, New York, NY).

 Yuri Yuan: Dark Dreams introduces a new body of work as Yuri Yuan progresses her exploration of dreamlike allegories navigating psychology, the outside, and the unknown.
 A break from her previous presentations in which the narrative is carried along through a unified place or moment, these paintings depict idiosyncratic scenes directly inspired by her own distinct dreams and the moments immediately after waking from them in which the boundaries between reality and dreamscape are blurred.
 Resulting in familiar domestic mimetics, the paintings are at once perceptible and peculiar, tinged with the uncanny and the eerie.
 Open narratives, abstract elements, and symbolic references imbue dubiety into the environments’ psychophysical integrity.